clover/remote-pay-windows/README.md

 The Windows project includes a .NET dll, REST API Service, WebSocket API Service and an example POS.
 There are 3 ways to connect to a device
 - CloverConnector.DLL can be used directly by a .NET application.
 Note: Requires .NET 4.0
 - CloverConnectorRESTService provides a Windows service with a REST API and REST callbacks.
 To use this, the POS will have to implement a REST service to get callbacks from the service
 - CloverConnectorWebSocketService provides a Windows service with a WebSocket endpoint.
-To use this, the
+To use this, the POS will have to implement a WebSocket client to communicate with the WebSocketService and receive callbacks.

 To effectively work with the project you'll need:
 - A Windows machine or VM